PAS in PR writing is a double-edged sword.

 The first third of the content connects via a shared pain point.
 The second third of the content amplifies these mutual frustrations.
 And the last third offers the solution.

 “Getting to point” quickly isn’t without its own set of drawbacks, either.
-Throughout my PR career, I’ve collaborated with many engineers and they typically get straight to the actual solution in their writing.
-To straight-up just offer the solution, without any fuss whatsoever, typically makes for rather dull reading, too.
+I’ve collaborated with many engineers throughout my PR career, and they typically get straight to the real solution in their writing.
+To present the solution straight-up, without any fuss whatsoever, can make for rather dull reading, too.

-A reader would never consciously ask for it, but they need anecdotes, analogies, context, and disclaimers.
+Readers never consciously ask for it, but they need stories, analogies, context, and disclaimers.

-PAS is a powerful tool, yes.
-But it’s not filler content.
+PAS is a powerful tool but beware of adding unnecessary filler content.

 If it’s tedious to write, it’s tedious to read.